Alexia (singer): 2002–2007

 In 2002, Alexia abandoned Eurodance and started singing almost exclusively in Italian.
-She made her first appearance at the Sanremo Music Festival in 2002, coming second with "Dimmi come…", which was on her fifth album Alexia.
+She made her first appearance at the Sanremo Music Festival in 2002, coming second with "Dimmi come...", which was on her fifth album Alexia.
 Two more singles followed, "Non lasciarmi mai" and "Hasta la vista baby".
 To satisfy international fans, an English version of the album was released, with "Don't You Know" (the English version of "Dimmi come...") meeting limited success in France and Australia.
 Following this, Alexia's music would be released solely in Italy.
 The following year, she returned to Sanremo with the song "Per dire di no" and won.
 The song was from her 2003 album Il cuore a modo mio, which also contained the single "Egoista".

 Her most successful Italian album was released in 2004, Gli occhi grandi della luna, which featured two singles: "Come tu mi vuoi (You Need Love)" and "Una donna sola".

 In 2005, Alexia released her second greatest hits album spanning her Italian hits, Da grande.
-The lead single from the album, "Da grande", came second place in the women's category at the 2005 Sanremo Festival.
+The lead single from the album, "Da grande", came second in the women's category at the 2005 Sanremo Festival.
 After a musical break, Alexia returned in 2007 with a new song, and her first digital download single, "Du Du Du".
 Following its release, Alexia left Sony Music.